 The Art of Hidden Storage

-Every woodworker eventually receives the request: build something with a secret compartment.
-The appeal is universal – a hidden space that reveals itself only to those who know where to look.
-An armoire with secret storage represents the pinnacle of this craft, combining fine furniture construction with the puzzle-box thinking that transforms ordinary cabinetry into something genuinely exciting.
+Every woodworker eventually gets the request: build something with a secret compartment.
+The appeal is universal — a hidden space that reveals itself only to those who know where to look.
+An armoire with secret storage represents the pinnacle of this craft, combining fine furniture construction with the puzzle-box thinking that transforms ordinary cabinetry into something genuinely exciting to show off at dinner parties.

-The armoire I’m describing stands 72 inches tall, 42 inches wide, and 24 inches deep.
+The armoire I’m walking you through stands 72 inches tall, 42 inches wide, and 24 inches deep.
 Behind its conventional wardrobe storage lies a concealed compartment accessible only through a hidden mechanism.
-This isn’t novelty furniture – it’s a legitimate solution for securing valuables, important documents, or items you’d rather not explain to curious houseguests.
+And before you ask — this isn’t novelty furniture.
+It’s a legitimate solution for securing valuables, important documents, or items you’d rather not explain to curious houseguests.
+I’ve built these for gun owners, coin collectors, and one client who just didn’t trust banks with her grandmother’s jewelry.

 Structural Considerations